laurencelin/GIS2RHESSys/README.md

 # GIS2RHESSys

+RHESSys directory and file system (below) for a project/catchment

 ![Alt text](rhessys_filesystem.png?raw=true "Title")

 There are two sets of tools: one for SSURGO and the other one for GRASS & RHESSys.